kubevela/kubevela.github.io/docs/end-user/rollout.md

 ## Background

 ### ComponentRevision
-Each modification to a Trait will produce a kubernetes controllerRevision, the default role to generate a name of kubernetes controllerRevision is: `<Component name>-<revision number>`.
-You can also appoint controllerRevision name by setting `spec.components[x].externalRevision`.
+Updating a component will generate a new ControllerRevision.
+The format of the generated name for ControllerRevision is: `<Component name>-<revision number>`.
+You can also specify ControllerRevision name by setting `spec.components[x].externalRevision`.

-### Support workload type
+### Supported workload type
-Rollout Trait support webservice,worker and cloneset Workload.
+Rollout Trait supports following workload types: webservice,worker and cloneset.

 When using webservice/worker as Workload type with Rollout Trait, Workload's name will be controllerRevision's name.
 And when Workload's type is cloneset, because of clonset support in-place update Workload's name will always be component's name.